HotpotDesign/Game-Assets-And-Resources/README.md

 This guide was originally posted on [Hotpot.ai](https://hotpot.ai/blog/game_assets), and is cross-referenced here for developer convenience.

 ## Overview
-This page lists free and paid game assets and game resources for making 2D games, 3D games, Unity games, mobile games, and other games.
-While most of these assets are free, some may offer a freemium model with some free assets and resources and some paid.
+This page documents both free and paid assets and resources for making Unity games, iOS games, Android games, 2D games, 3D games, and other games.
+While most of these game assets and game resources are free, some may also offer paid assets through a freemium model.
+Where possible, we avoid stricly paid assets and resources unless they are best-in-class.

+There are countless assets and resources online to help developers craft incredible games.
+We invested hours to prune these options and filter out unhelpful resources, surfacing only the ones with the highest likelihood of accelerating or lowering the cost of game development.
+Our research produced more than 150 services and resources that span the gamut of game development, from general game assets, sprites, sounds, music, tile assets, background patterns, and more.

+We do not summarize assets or highlight free ones because free game assets and resources frequently change their terms or purpose, probably because maintaining free resources is not sustainable for most businesses.
+Other lists that provide summaries or mark free resources commonly become stale as a result.

 ## List Suggestions
 To add to or remove items from this list, please make a pull request.